DataWorkz-DE/Dataworkz-site/content/english/timeline/timeline-3.md

 ---
-title: Driften en meer
+title: Drifting and more
 date: 2017-10-23T00:00:00Z

 ---
-Ons eerste echte bedrijfsuitje waarbij we heerlijke stoere dingen hebben gedaan van driften met een oude BMW tot en met quad rijden door de blubber.
-Uiteindelijk moest een escape room de beslissing brengen …. scientists vs engineers.
-Maar het begon met spareribs.
+Our first real company event in which we did some really cool things, from drifting with an old BMW to quad biking through the mud.
+In the end, an escape room had to bring the decision .... scientists vs engineers.
+But it started with spareribs.